strapi/documentation/docs/developer-docs/latest/guides/create-a-v4-plugin.md

 };
 ```

-This custom router create 2 new admin routes that will be using two new `task` controller actions.
+This custom router creates 2 new admin routes that will be using two new `task` controller actions.

 - Update the `server/controllers/task.js` file with the following: